mlafeldt/protips/011-github_archive_download.md

-# Download code snapshot from GitHub without using Git
+# Download code snapshots from GitHub without using Git

 This will download all files from a GitHub repo at a given ref (e.g. `master`) to the current folder: